friendtech33-DAO/ft33-docs/docs/user-guides/01_using-etherscan/unstaking.md

 # Unstake sOHM

-Sometimes, the Olympus website might not be accessible due to [hosting issues](https://twitter.com/FleekHQ/status/1416505712222609411).
-Fear not, you can still interact with the Olympus contracts to perform certain actions such as unstaking.
+Sometimes, the friendtech33 website might not be accessible due to [hosting issues](https://twitter.com/FleekHQ/status/1416505712222609411).
+Fear not, you can still interact with the friendtech33 contracts to perform certain actions such as unstaking.
 In this guide, we will show you how to unstake sOHM tokens via [Etherscan](https://etherscan.io/).

 If you have never unstaked sOHM before, there are two steps involved: